dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

     or time or some other form of influence?
   - and how can we minimize such things at a micro-scale, so that it makes a difference on a larger scale

+###

+- A myriad of factors contribute to conditions precipitating poverty. no two regions, cities, neighborhoods or families are affected by these factors in exactly the same way.
+- data science can be leveraged to counter instances of these factors in the social and financial graphs.
+  - as goals, expectations and success of programs like these are already evaluated to encourage competition over funding, data science can further augment our capacity to predict and evaluate the expected impact of social programs.

+- leveraging ideas from economics as metaphors for a framework to counter poverty by retooling our approach to funding these programs with a focus on encouraging competition.
+  - this is a set of concepts that preserve some meaningful relationships to the matching set of concepts of economic theory, which can derive insights from signals emerging from the financial graph.
+  - this is instead focused on signals emerging from a social graph, and identifying dynamics resembling those such as supply and demand.
+    - signals emerging from the social graph might indicate the need to scale up efforts to mitigate instances of factors contributing to poverty.
+- Supply and demand are essentually dynamics in an economic system arising from gradients on various metrics of the system.
+There are similar dynamics found in systems based on the social graph, as well as in the system itself.
+The dynamics emerging from social systems strongly influence the behavior of the system.
+Whereas the metrics emerging from the structure of the social graph are not dynamics, per se, they can form the basis of measures applicable to scopes and contexts of structures in the graph.
+  - These form gradient-like objects that give way to higher order dynamics in the system, complicated by the roles of belief and information and their prevalence in the system, real or perceived.
+  - These metrics are aggregate functions that operate on the local graph structure surrounding an individual's node, e.g. producing a count of the individual's connections within n-degrees of separation.
+They can be differentiated in various ways across the graph, enabling set operations on nodes that can be used to determine the set of mutual friends, for example.
+Because of the

+- a basic example: if there are high rates of unemployment in an area, then economic theory would probably identify an increased demand for employment there.
+  - for a factor contributing to (example)
+    - (i'm having a hard time thinking of a good example of a problem that can be meaningfully responded to in the short term.)

+- Many social problems correlate strongly to metrics based on an individuals one-degree and two-degree connections.
+These metrics include number of connections, qualities of connections, number of interactions, qualities of interactions, and many other.
+There are some social graph metrics which may not seem to be direct drivers for specific kinds of problems.
+However, simple metrics such as number of connections, frequency of interaction and number of interactions can be powerful indicators of developing and existing problems or pronounced vulnerability to them.
+Elderly people sometimes become isolated late in life, which exacerbates problems or reduces the scope of options available.
+  - Developing confidence in data science on social phenomena is difficult, but many of these metrics are straightforward: number of friends increases, number of interactions increases, etc.

+- The point is to develop a consistent social graph

+  When
+  people are isolated, this can result in susceptibility to specific problems or exacerbating their consequences.
+If you

+> It's expensive to be poor.

+- problems include:
+  - it is difficult to quantify the true value(s) of social programs, especially second and third order effects.

 ### Applying some of these ideas towards poverty